-&lt;sup>12 "Excluding external factors" means that international air passenger transportation, ocean liner, ocean tramper, ocean tanker, oceangoing ship chartering services, and international air freight transportation are excluded from all items.
+14 "Excluding external factors" means that international air passenger transportation, ocean liner, ocean tramper, ocean tanker, oceangoing ship chartering services, and international air freight transportation are excluded from all items.

-&lt;sup>13 All items, including external factors, have continued to increase at a pace slightly faster than 1 percent on a year-on-year basis, since oceangoing ship chartering services surged in response to increased cargo movements around the world.
+15 All items, including external factors, had continued to increase at a pace slightly faster than 1 percent on a year-on-year basis since April last year, but the growth rate has recently slowed somewhat.
+This is largely attributable to the moderation in oceangoing ship chartering services and ocean freight transportation in reaction to the upsurge caused by the rapid tightening of supply-demand conditions in shipping capacity last year.